-Intervals on Guitar - How They Look On The Neck - Shapes and Theory
+Intervals on Guitar - Shapes and Theory

 Whether simple or compound intervals are a very important part of music theory.
 Knowing them allow understand how scales, arpeggios and chords are built.
 Intervals are useful tools to visualize the notes and understand their relationships on the guitar fretboard.
 This lesson with downloadable pdf, guitar shapes and theory will help you better figure them out and play them on guitar.